Ski Utah Fifth and Sixth Grade Passports: Get’em While They’re HOT

 Sixth Graders Too

 The kicker is that both Passports are available to any child in the world, throughout the ski season.
 Home schoolers can also register.
 Plus, the Pass comes with extra perks for parents since they are the ones getting the kids to the slopes.
-Among those are free buddy passes to Powder Mountain and half-off at Alta and Cherry Peak, and $50 tickets to Brighton.
+Contact the individual resorts to learn more. mong those are free buddy passes to Powder Mountain and half-off at Alta and Cherry Peak, and $50 tickets to Brighton.
 They also rental and lesson perks throughout Utah.

 With the prices of everything involved with a ski vacation reaching maximum velocity, the Passport is a golden ring for ski families.
 I can’t tell you how often I hear that people quit skiing because it costs too much.
 But then I mention the Passport and their eyes light up.
 My kids can ski and I don’t have to forgo next month’s groceries?
 The Snowsports Industries of America actually report that more kids ski and keep skiing because of the Pass.

 The idea is simple.
 Winter is long, especially in Utah.
 One of the best ways to keep children engaged is to get them outside and moving.
 Studies show that kids between the ages of 10 and 12 begin to find their passion for skiing because they are ready for more complex sports.
 They have the motor skills and cognitive ability to explore movements and mountains.

 In addition, children this age are also at a crossroads for mental and physical health.
 Do they sit inside playing video games and smartphone apps or do they embrace something healthier and active?
 Get them active now and they will be active as adults.